 Come and see the works of the Lord, the wonders he has wrought on earth,

-Making wars to cease unto the ends of the earth.
+He makes wars to cease unto the ends of the earth.

-He will break the bow and shatter the weapons, he will burn up the shields in fire.
+He will break the bow and shatter the spear, he will burn up the shields in fire.

 Be still, and know that I am God; I will be exalted among the nations, I will be exalted in the earth.